Nazaboy/StockMarketPredictor/README.md

 ## **Overview**

 This project is divided into two main parts: **Exploratory Data Analysis (EDA)** and **Prediction Modeling**.
 The goal is to understand the historical behavior of the S&P 500 index through EDA and then apply machine learning techniques to predict its future movements.
-This README focuses on the EDA component, with the Prediction Modeling documentation to be added soon.

 ## **Project Structure**

 - `README.md`: Project documentation.
 - `requirements.txt`: List of dependencies needed to run the project.
 - `StockMarketEDA.ipynb`: Jupyter notebook containing the Exploratory Data Analysis of the S&P 500 data.
-- `StockMarketPredictor.ipynb`: Jupyter notebook for the Prediction Modeling (final and documentation coming soon).
+- `StockMarketPredictor.ipynb`: Jupyter notebook for the Prediction Modeling.
 - `stock_predictor_env/`: Virtual environment directory.

 ## **Exploratory Data Analysis (EDA)**